7 Factors Affecting The Workability of Concrete

 tors Affecting The Workability of Concrete

-In other words, workability is property of fresh concrete or mortar which determines the ease and homogeneity with which it can be mix, placed, compacted and finished.
+In other words, workability is the property of fresh concrete or mortar which determines the ease and homogeneity with which it can be mixed, placed, compacted and finished.

-So, A concrete said to be workable if it is easily mixed, placed, compacted and finished without any segregation.
+So, concrete is said to be workable if it is easily mixed, placed, compacted and finished without any segregation.

 Factors Affecting The Workability of Concrete

-The elements affecting the workability of concrete can be list as follows:
+The elements affecting the workability of concrete can be listed as follows:

 1. Water Content